 When you think about New Year's Eve events in New York, the Times Square New Year’s Eve celebration is probably the first one that comes to mind.
 While the rest of the world watches half a million New Yorkers freezing their tails off in midtown, the rest of NYC will be shutting it down like it’s 1999—sorry, we mean 2018.
 So don your most festive holiday dresses and getups and head out for a night of New Year’s Eve fireworks, amazing New Year's Eve concerts and more first-of-the-year festivities with our roundup of the best parties and events for ringing in the New Year.

 RECOMMENDED: Full guide to New Year’s Eve in NYC

 New Year’s Eve events in NYC

-The Artist Formally known as Prince may have left the physical plane behind this year, but his music and influence will live on in 2017 and beyond.
+The Artist Formally known as Prince may have left the physical plane behind, but his music and influence will live on in 2018 and beyond.
 Throw on your three-eyed glasses and velour trenchcoat and get ready to dance the night away at this tribute, which will project 1984's Purple Rain on the wall while you get down to classics like "Raspberry Beret" and "Cream."

 Run as if 2017 were chasing you (and truly, can you imagine a scarier horror concept?) at New York Road Runners’ annual four-mile Midnight Run, which provides credit to finishers toward the New York City Marathon.
 The night begins at 10pm with dancing; this is, mind you, a fun run.
 Then at midnight, start your trek with hundreds of other festive joggers, and take in the gorgeous fireworks display.
 (Trust us: It’s a hell of a lot healthier than binge drinking and hooking up with a rando.)